Healthdirect Free Australian health advice you can count on.

 How is congenital heart disease treated?

-Some congenital heart problems do not need any treatment.
+Some congenital heart differences do not need any treatment.
 For example, small holes in the heart usually fix themselves as the child grows up.
-Sometimes medicines may be used to improve how the heart works or to lower blood pressure.
+Sometimes medicines may be used to improve how the heart works or to lower your blood pressure.

-Some heart defects can be fixed using cardiac catheterisation, when a thin tube is threaded through the heart and tiny instruments are used to repair the defect.
+Some heart problems can be fixed during cardiac catheterisation.
+This is when a thin tube is threaded through the heart and tiny instruments are used to repair the problem.

 In more serious cases, heart surgery may be needed.
-Sometimes a baby can have heart surgery while they are still in the womb.
-If the defects are very serious, a heart transplant may be the only option.
+If the condition is very serious, a heart transplant may be the best option.
+This involves replacing the heart with one donated by someone who has died.

 Living with congenital heart disease

-HeartKids provides support and information for children, teens and adults with congenital heart disease as well as those who have acquired a heart condition during childhood.
+HeartKids provides support and information for children, teens and adults with congenital heart disease as well as people who develop a heart condition during childhood.
 You can call their helpline on 1800 432 785.

 Learn more here about the development and quality assurance of healthdirect content.